lbondi7/lbondi7.github.io/_posts/2019-02-09-llp-dd-ExMachina-8.markdown

 ## Level Builder

 I started on the level builder today.
 Its design is based of a mix of the level deisgner, mentioned in a previous dev diary, and the [particle editor](https://lbondi7.github.io/projects/GEA-Particle-System-Designer/){:target="blank" rel = "noopener"} I made for GEA.
-The foundations have started being implemented: clicking to spawn in the a new block, different blocks spawning in depending on which element in the menu was chosen, highlighting the selected block and draghging the block around the place.
+The foundations have started being implemented: clicking to spawn in the a new block, different blocks spawning in depending on which element in the menu was chosen, highlighting the selected block and dragging the block around the place.

 <center>
 	<figure>